danielePala/CIMDraw/README.md

 ### Installing ###

-In order to use the application, just serve it with your favourite web server and view it with your browser.
+In order to use the application, just serve it with your favorite web server and view it with your browser.

 ### Using ###

-The app starts by asking for a CIM file: you can load one RDF/XML file, or a splitted representation with many files (e.g. EQ, DL, SV etc) according to the [ENTSO-E CGMES profile](https://www.entsoe.eu/major-projects/common-information-model-cim/cim-for-grid-models-exchange/standards/Pages/default.aspx).
+The app starts by asking for a CIM file: you can load one RDF/XML file, or a split representation with many files (e.g. EQ, DL, SV etc) according to the [ENTSO-E CGMES profile](https://www.entsoe.eu/major-projects/common-information-model-cim/cim-for-grid-models-exchange/standards/Pages/default.aspx).
 In the second case, you just load the whole zip file, no need to uncompress it.
 Alternatively, it is possible to create a new file from scratch: in this case, a plain RDF/XML